 The minimum miles traveled per day while in travel status in reaching or returning from a destination to be eligible to collect a night's lodging must be 400 miles.
 The requirement to travel a minimum of 400 miles daily has no effect on in-state travel nor does it affect travel outside the state where the destination is less than 400 miles from the employee's "official station".
 The requirement applies to trips where the destination is 400 miles or more from the "official station".
 It addresses the period of time the employee(s) spends "en-route" or in "travel status" reaching the destination.
-Travelers by commercial air shall utilize coach accommodations, except in those instances where first class fare is utilized will require detailed justification and must be approved by the travel administrator.
+Travelers by commercial air shall utilize coach accommodations, except in those instances where first class accommodations would be more economical for the State.
+Instances where first class fare is utilized will require detailed justification and must be approved by the travel administrator.